james-rae/MikeIssue/README.md

 # MikeIssue

-Quick launcher for when Mike wants answers
+Quick github issue launcher for when Mike wants answers.